keita-akutagawa/KAMMUY/README.md

 KAMMUY(KAMUY or KAMUI, 神威) refers to gods or spiritual beings in the traditional belief system of the Ainu people in Hokkaido, Japan.

+## Latest Information

+[2025.4.13]
+The ratio of MHD to PIC grid size can be freely determined.

 ## Schemes

 ### MHD